rawatpranjal/tweet-classification/README.md

 A pipeline to solve the problem here: https://www.kaggle.com/c/nlp-getting-started/overview

-Best F-Score (without cheating) on leaderboard is near 0.85.
+* Best F-Score (without cheating) on leaderboard is near 0.85.
-The best solution here, obtains 0.81 with spacy w2v + GRU/LSTM (with LRELU).
+* The best solution here, obtains 0.81 with spacy w2v + GRU/LSTM (with LRELU).
-Surprisingly, the bag of words / tweet level features approach with catboost/xgboost gives very similar results: 0.805
+* The bag of words / tweet level features approach with catboost/xgboost gives very similar results: 0.805

-Spacy is the library used to generate word vectors.
+* Requirements: Spacy for word vectors, tags; Textblog/nltk for other stuff; Pytorch, sklearn, xgboost, catboost for modelling.

 Steps:

-1. run tweet_clean.py (gives you 2 more "text" columns to operate on).
+1. run tweet_clean.py (gives you 2 more "text" columns to operate on) and keybits.py (to generate keybits for later use)
 * 'text clean' (cleaned tweet; also very good score)
 * 'text simple' (super stripped tweet, essential words only; best score with lstm)
 * 'text links' (text from links in tweet from requests/bs4; works but slow)
 * 'text users' (user meta data like bio/user count, in development)
+*  keybits.csv contains keybits within keywords - for the BOW approach

 2. generate tweet level features: